-Browse 14 questions Browse 14 questions and 93 answersWhy did you choose this?TileBar StorePurchased for my new kitchen!
-Love it!Kristin L on Oct 7, 2016You said not to put this tile where it will be "submerged" in water.
+Browse 14 questions Browse 14 questions and 94 answersWhy did you choose this?TileBar Storefor the Bling and no need for grout.Diana M on Oct 8, 2016You said not to put this tile where it will be "submerged" in water.
 Is it suitable for a bathroom floor which may receive tub or shower splashes ?BEST ANSWER: Tiles made of shells are best used for decorative purposes.
 I would not use it on any floor, as the weight of a person will likely crack it.
 I would not hesitate to use it on a shower wall, and likely would place it higher than the where the water hits. .Is this a peel and stick tile that I can use over the hardboard in the bathroom as decoration?BEST ANSWER: You will have to buy your own adhesive.
 I used Henry Ready Set, available at the hardware store, and applied it on the back as though I were frosting a cake.....very sparingly!
 The tiles are thin and cutable with heavy shears if you need perhaps a 3/4 tile to complete the row.
 In my bathroom this accent strip of six tiles high applied above the old Corian backsplash along the length of the tub, was a beautiful renovation.Could you please tell me if this is more white or tan?
 I am trying to coordinate with white Carrara marble and photos show a white view and also a tan hue.BEST ANSWER: This is many shades of pearl tones.....white and glistening silver and platinum, and just an occasional, goldish-tan. my new bathroom is Carerra marble appearing Silestone, called Lyla I think.
 Very white with gray streaks.
 I put the pearl tiles above the original spa bath, a Corian white on white marble.
 The result was magic: old bath looked new, and very elegant.
 It is easy to cut with kitchen scissors along the seam lines.
 It will take heavier scissors or wire cutters to cut the individual tiles I half, or whatever....or a fine saw blade.
 You can do this!!Can this tile be glued to a mirror using adhesive??BEST ANSWER: Absolutely!
 And, because it is thin, you won't get much of a reflection in the mirror.
 Just be sure to trim the mesh backing near the edge so it doesn't show.
 We installed this as a backsplash over a year ago and remain very pleased.
 I hope you'll post a photo of your finished mirror.I ordered this tile and want to put this in the shower niche that will not be submerged but will be in contact with direct water.
 Will this be suitable for this tile?BEST ANSWER: Julie,

 My tile was glued to the wall above the existing Corian (white on white marble swirl).
 Note that the tiles are glued to a flexible mesh.....I would think that water from a shower would eventually seep thru the joints, and perhaps dissolve this bond.
 The service seems fairly flush, but a direct hit from the shower might work its way through.
 That said, are you willing to squeegee the surface after a shower, or wipe it dry?
 This tile is very lovely on the wall.
 I cut the sheets into six piece wide sections, and it is a fabulous highlight to my master bath.
 BUT, the guidelines say, something akin to no direct water contact.
 Could it be sealed with a top coat of something??
 Just some suggestions!Can these be installed on the ceiling as well as wall?BEST ANSWER: The pearl tile can be installed on the ceiling, and just have to add, that would be gorgeous.
 I would not install it in a shower area as it is very delicate, but would use it for any other decorative purpose.Can this be affixed to a brick fireplace?
 We don't use the fireplace for heat at all so that's not an issue.
 Just wondering if it will stick to the brick some kind of way.BEST ANSWER: I think that would be tricky, just because the brick isn't a flat and smooth surface.
 This mosaic is a bunch of tiny squares on a mesh backing -- it's not a 12"x12" tile -- so I'd be concerned that you'd have trouble getting a nice finish.
 It takes a sensitive touch even to float the mosaic smoothly on a flat surface.
 You'd probably want to use some sort of backer board over the brick.Can this tile be used on gas fireplace ?BEST ANSWER: I think any place tile can go it would work it's just flexible and fragile so any heat or wear and tear isn't it its truely decorativeHow would I go about attaching this to wood and wood veneer?BEST ANSWER: I had my tile contractor do the tiling work in my bathroom and it was attached to drywall.
 I really cannot annswer that question.
 Glue?I am in the process of purchasing Serene White Sq. groutless pearl shell tiles. however, I am not sure what do you mean under your "installation, item 4 - ...what do you mean by "water down" ? need clarification on before I give it to my tile installer. look forward to your reply.BEST ANSWER: It means to thin the consistency of the mastic with water.
 These tiles are very thin and don't need a thick adhesive.
 I used premixed tile adhesive and it worked just fine.
 There are -very- few spaces in between the tiles and the concern may be that the adhesive will squeeze out in between.
 Not a big deal, it can easily be wiped off.
 I tiled around my bathtub surround with the Bricks version and it is beautiful.can the sheet be easily cut down?BEST ANSWER: We used snips to cut the tiles; much easier than using a tile cutter.
 The tiles are so thin they are very easy to cut.After ordering, how long does it take to receive the tiles?BEST ANSWER: I received my order very quickly, it was just a few days.How much is a sheet ? is it a square?BEST ANSWER: I believe the 12 x 12 sheet was 5.00.
 It's been awhile.